Cancelled F-4 Phantom II variants

 Enter a caption

 By the 1980s, the Phantom’s geriatric J79 powerplant was a liability — its poor thrust-to-weight ratio, mass of smoke and Oliver Reed-esque thirst did not belong in an age of efficient powerful turbofans.
-Replacing the J79 with the Pratt & Whitney PW1120 (a derivative of the F-15’s F100 for the abortive Israeli Lavi) was an obvious solution – offering a massive 25% increase in dry thrust and a whole 30% greater thrust in reheat.
-The new Phantom would have been a hotrod: capable of Mach 1+ speeds in dry thrust alone.
-The aircraft would also have an 1,100 US gal (4230 litre) conformal fuel tank under the fuselage, offering an increase in range.
-The proposal was cancelled early on as some thought it was a threat to F/A-18 and F-15 sales.
+Replacing the J79 with the Pratt & Whitney PW1120 (a derivative of the F-15’s F100 for the abortive Israeli Lavi) was an obvious solution – offering a massive 25% increase in dry thrust and 30% greater thrust in reheat.
+The new Phantom would have been a hotrod, capable of Mach 1+ speeds in dry thrust alone.
+The aircraft would also have a 1,100 US gal (4230 litre) conformal fuel tank under the fuselage, offering increased range.
+The proposal was cancelled early on as some thought it threatened F/A-18 and F-15 sales.
 Despite this, Israel Aircraft Industries liked the idea of PW1120s in Phantoms, partly as this promised parts commonality with the Lavi and partly because Israel had a big Phantom force.
 IAI’s F-4 Super Phantom or F-4-2000 was displayed at the 1987 Paris Air Show, but, like the earlier US concept, was also quashed.

 YRF-4C PACT demonstrator CCV ‘You canard handle the truth!’